 But numerous academic studies have shown that creating a good foundation in the first weeks and months of a new employee’s job is also a powerful element in retaining your people for the long term.

 The difference between ‘Onboarding’ and ‘Induction’

-While you shouldn’t completely ignore showing your new employee where to put their lunch, onboarding should also focus on acclimatising your new recruit to the social and performance aspects of their new role and the culture of the organisation.
+So while you shouldn’t ignore showing your new employee where the office loos are, onboarding should focus on acclimating your new recruit to both the performance aspects of their new role and the culture of the organisation.

-If you get it right, a good onboarding process can have significant short and long-term benefits to your organisation and employees like-
+If you get it right, a good onboarding process will have significant short and long-term benefits to your organisation and employees, including:

 - Increased staff retention

 - More collaboration and better working relationships between employees

 So whatever the state of your organisation’s current onboarding processes, if you’d like to step it up, here are 5 ideas to get your onboarding right:

 1. Be prepared with clear aims and goals

 It’s hard to make any process successful without a clear of idea of what the aims or goals of the process are, and onboarding shouldn’t be an exception.